megermer/Acute/README.md

 # Acute
-A flashcard-based study application that utilizes spaced-repetition algorithms.
+A SM2 algorithm that uses NLP that

+## Running venv

+Install:
+`py -m venv .venv`
-to run venv
+> Creates a .venv folder that allows you to create and run venv envs

-install: py -m venv .venv
+Create the env:
-to create venv env: python -m venv {env-name}
+`python -m venv {env-name}`
-to activate: {env-name}\Scripts\activate

-to deactivate: deactivate
+> Add this to .gitignore
+> So our venv folders with different names won't cause an issue

+Activate env:
+`{env-name}\Scripts\activate`

+Deactivate env:
+`deactivate`